-Written by Shannon
+Written by Niall

 Though the term “ice cream” often conjures images of chocolate or vanilla scoops atop a crispy cone, there are far more exciting variations of the dessert that exist across the globe.
 From mochi in Japan to gelato in Italy, our specialists share these exotic takes on the frozen delicacy.